 A study published in the British Journal of Dermatology found that people with psoriasis tend to have low vitamin D levels, particularly in colder seasons.
 People with low levels of vitamin D can boost their levels by consuming:

 - Swiss cheese

-Sun therapy and diet are not the only ways to treat psoriasis with vitamin D. Consult your healthcare provider to determine if topical vitamin D ointments or creams can alleviate the inflamed, dry, and scaly skin.
+Sun therapy and diet are not the only ways to treat psoriasis with vitamin D. Talk to your doctor about using topical vitamin D ointments or creams to manage your symptoms.